-NOTICE: FLUE GAS ANALYSER Service work must not be attempted if a flue gas analyser is not available.

-- To ensure continued efficient operation the appliance must be checked at regular interval. - The frequency of servicing will depend upon the particular installation conditions and usage, however, normally an annual service is recommended. - The extent of the service work required by the appliance is determined by the operating condition of the appliance when tested by qualified engineers. - After each service, the service interval record sheet at the rear of this manual, must be completed.
+- ► Service work must not be attempted if a calibrated CO/CO2 analyser and manometer is not available. - To ensure continued efficient operation the appliance must be checked at regular interval. - The frequency of servicing will depend upon the particular installation conditions and usage, however, normally an annual service is recommended. - The extent of the service work required by the appliance is determined by the operating condition of the appliance when tested by qualified engineers. - After each service, the service interval record sheet at the rear of this manual, must be completed.

-7.1 INSPECTION AND SERVICE
+6.1 INSPECTION AND SERVICE

-- 1. Check that the terminal and terminal guard, if fitted, are unobstructed and undamaged. - 2.
+- Check that the terminal and terminal guard, if fitted, are unobstructed and undamaged. - 2.
 If the appliance is in a compartment or cupboard, check that the specified service space around the appliance is clear. - Check all joints and connections in the system and remake any that show signs of leakage.

-Refill and re-pressurise if applicable as described in the commissioning section. - 4.
+Political and repressuring if applicable as described in the - Refill and re-pressurise if applicable as described in the commissioning section. - 4.
 Operate the appliance and take note of any irregularities.

 Refer to the fault finding pages for rectification procedure.

-7.2 CHECKING FLUE INTEGRITY
+6.2 CHECKING FLUE INTEGRITY